 There is nothing more confusing than extinction, most of us are wired with the desire to avoid it.

 In order to start a thinking process, BOPH is focusing on wildlife close to home.
-Three of the many species facing increasing hardship in the UK today.
-The Barn Owl, The Kestrel and The Hedgehog, have become our start point.
+Several of the many species facing increasing hardship in the UK today.
+The Barn Owl, The Kestrel, The Little Owl and The Hedgehog, have become our start point.

 Fantastic information is already available from the following links...